joseangelcrn/InfoJovs_front/README.md

 - [x] You can create offers
 - [x] You can close your offers
 - [x] See how many employees have applied to the offer
-- [x] Change status of candidatures for employees who are applied in your own offers
+- [x] Change status of candidatures for employees who has applied in your own offers
 - [x] You can attach questions to job application.
 It will be displayed to employees once they will applicate job.